telefonicaid/iot-activation/tutorials/SSH_Ethernet.md

 The easiest way is to set up a static IP.
 In order to do this, we will assign an IP of our choice to the configuration that you assign for the configuration.

-Open a terminal windows use the next command 'sudo ifconfig -a'
+Open a terminal window use the next command 'sudo ifconfig -a'

 If you are connected by cable you will see an IP address assigned.
 This IP has been assigned automatically and will change whenever you establish a new connection.